SvenGroot/Ookii.BinarySize/README.md

 ## Building and testing

-To build Ookii.CommandLine, make sure you have the following installed:
+To build Ookii.BinarySize, make sure you have the following installed:

 - [Microsoft .Net 8.0 SDK](https://dotnet.microsoft.com/download) or later